Memorial Ceremonies at the Brittany and Normandy American Cemeteries

-The D-Day Memorial Ceremonies are recognized by officials as an important observance of the D-DAY Anniversary commemoration.
+The D-Day & Liberation Memorial Ceremonies are recognized by officials as an important observance of the D-DAY Anniversary commemoration.
 These ceremonies are unique in that they provide a musical component not seen in other ceremonies that take place in Normandy during this time.
 Participants and attendees reverently observe the occasion, while honoring the fallen.
 The program is presented in large part by young Americans who are of the same age as those who lost their lives here many years ago.
 These ceremonies educate and inspire the leaders of tomorrow to learn the lessons of the past.
-It is common for Veterans who have attended

-"this was the most inspirational and touching ceremony that I had ever attended before".
+"This was the most inspirational and touching ceremony that I had ever attended before" - D-Day Veteran